College Students and Self-Esteem in NYC

 - Increased independence without structure.

-- Exposure to constant comparison (especially through social media).
+- Constant comparison (especially through social media).

 - Academic and career uncertainty.